4ch1m/pixoo-rest/README.md

 * :framed_picture: quickly **upload** images
 * :film_strip: **play** animations using GIFs
 * :gear: **set** the device's channel, brightness, etc.
+* :arrow_down: automatically download and display resources from a URL

 ... from your own applications or home-automation tasks.